rogervila/equipment/README.md

 ## Overview

-Equipment is a scaffold project for building Python applications with a focus on simplicity, extensibility, and maintainability.

-It provides a set of tools and libraries that can be used to build robust and maintainable applications.
+Equipment is a scaffold project focused on the developer experience.
+Its goal is to avoid repeating basic application setups like handling configuration files or configuring database connections.

+Equipment scales with your project.
+It does not force you to follow any specific development strategy, so it can be used with simple scripts and big applications.

+Equipment is simple to extend and modify, which makes it very flexible to fit any project requirement.
+It can be easily integrated with other Python frameworks and tools.

+Developers with any Python skills can work with Equipment.
+Do not hesitate to [reach us](https://github.com/rogervila/equipment/discussions) to provide feedback, raise issues, and collaborate with the project.

 ### Dependency Injection
 - Easy dependency injection for building robust and maintainable applications